Action 12. Identify and address obstacles to greater availability of safe banked donor milk for fragile infants

 Action Activities: 1.
 Host conference sessions to share best practices and science on donor milk.

-Action Activities: Baby Cafes encourage mothers with abundant supply to donate- there is a Baby cafe in the Colorado Milk Bank, and the Melrose Baby Cafe is also a milk depot.
+Action Activities: Baby Cafes encourage mothers with abundant supply to donate- there are Baby Cafes in 7 U.S. Milk Banks, and the Melrose Baby Cafe is also a milk depot.

 Action Activities: Serves as a member of the board of directors for the Mother's Milk Bank of Mississippi.
 Works to promote the milk bank with hospitals and communities across the State of Mississippi.